 1. Step away from technology.

 I know, I know.
 Don’t scrunch up your face at me.
 I love my laptop and cell phone and TV just as much as the rest of you.
-But the inherent problem with technology is that it’s a little soulless, and we introverts, with our ever-buzzing inner worlds, tend to get sucked into it for hours on end.
+But the inherent problem with technology is that it’s a little soulless, and we introverts, who by definition have ever-buzzing inner worlds, tend to get sucked into it for hours on end.
 So, close your laptop and cut off your TV and silence your phone for a little while every day.

 Consider venturing outside for a walk, because being in nature and getting some sun does wonders for your mood and energy levels.
 Or, fill that time with an activity that will improve your health (physical, emotional, or mental) in some other way.
 That could be fixing a healthy meal, doing a little indoor exercise, or whatever.
 Personally, I love doing yoga on the living room floor.
 It’s a simple activity that requires almost no setup, and it feels amazing.

 You may find that you sleep better if you avoid screen time an hour or two before bedtime.
 Harvard Medical School students found that the wavelengths of light emitted from our devices suppress the sleep-inducing hormone melatonin in the brain.
 When you sleep better, you feel better.

 Okay, for this one you have to bring technology back in but, hey, I didn’t say you could never use it.
 These days, you can literally learn how to do anything on the Internet.
 If you think about it for a minute, I bet you can come up with something that you’d really like to know how to do.
 You could learn to play an instrument, cook, sew, speak a new language, etc. There are even quirkier things the Internet will teach you, such as how to do insane tricks with a Yo-Yo or how to teach your cat to eat with a fork (yes, really).